 N.B.
 This PDF file has not been updated since 2015.
 Please search and consult records in Summon Discovery for up-to-date information about Mormon File manuscripts.
 Remote researchers may email firstname.lastname@example.org for assistance.

-Please note that the majority of The Huntington's Mormon manuscript holdings were acquired individually and grouped together to form a single, artificial collection known as the Mormon File.
-A large portion of these microfilmed manuscripts have been digitized and can be viewed on The Huntington Digital Library.
+Please note that the majority of The Huntington's Mormon manuscript holdings were acquired individually and grouped to form a single, artificial collection known as the Mormon File.
+Many of these microfilmed manuscripts have been digitized and can be viewed in The Huntington Digital Library.